Search this site:

 One of the things that I like best about the hikes from the Murodo (室堂) bus terminal is the breathtaking vistas one can see in the Murodo Valley and throughout the Tateyama range, including a great view of Lake Kurobe, which you can see in the photo album below.
 I also climbed Mt.
 Yakushi-dake starting from Murodo (室堂).

-I hope you'll have time to check out the slideshow below of my Flickr photo album of this fabulous mountain climbing trip.
+I hope you'll have time to check out the pics in my Flickr photo album of this fabulous mountain climbing trip.
 I have a feeling you're gonna agree with me about the gorgeous scenery I saw.
-No disrespect to my own home country, but we don't have anything even close to this in Texas, which may help explain why I've lived in Japan SOOOOOO long. smiley Enjoy!!
+No disrespect to my own home country, but we don't have anything even close to this in Texas, which may help explain why I've lived in Japan SOOOOOO long. smiley

 My Google Map of Mt.
 Tateyama (立山) &